MAMM-Lab/Data-driven-HEA-prediction/README.md

 # Data driven HEA prediction data files

-Explanation of symbols for the data file:
+## Explanation of symbols for the data file

+## Data collection
+By: Q Han, Z Lu, et al.
+Mechanics of Advanced Metallic Materials (MAMM) Lab, at NUAA (Nanjing University Of Aeronautics And Astronautics)